francisco-pinchentti/restify-sample/README.md

 ### Models

 Models are loaded at application startup time before the rest of the module's components.
 To be automatically loaded a model filename *must* end in *Model.js*.
 See *lib/db.js* for more info on this.

 ## Misc

 ### Documentation

-Generate with gulp with
+Generate with gulp (gulp-cli must installed globally) with:

 ```bash
 gulp doc